fin-hypergrid/core/README.md

 ```
 # Hypergrid events

 You can listen to various events that occur within the Hypergrid.
-Take note to attach listeners you must call addFinListener on the grid.
+Take note in order to attach listeners you must call 'addFinListener' on the grid.
 Each event has a detail object with various bits of information about the event.
 Please contact us if there are more events you need and we'll be happy to put them in.

 event|description
 -----|-----------